Diagnosing the AGN population origin of TeV neutrinos with their spatial correlation: Discussion

 \subsection{AGNs contributing partially to the total astrophysical neutrino flux}

 Throughout most of this work we have assumed the limiting case in which AGNs are assumed to be the dominant contributors to the observed astrophysical neutrino flux.
-In reality, the diffuse neutrinos could be produced by a mixture of source populations, and AGNs may account for only a fraction of the total astrophysical neutrino flux.
-Our framework readily accommodates this more general scenario: the parameter $f_{\rm tot}$ in the unbinned maximum-likelihood formalism already represents the fraction of events associated with AGNs, while the remaining $(1-f_{\rm tot})$ fraction is treated as isotropic background.
+In reality, the diffuse neutrinos could be produced by a mixture of source populations, and AGNs may account for only a fraction of the total astrophysical neutrino flux. {Our framework can also treat the more general case in which AGNs produce only a fraction of the astrophysical neutrino flux.
+This fraction is described by $\alpha$.
+In the spatial-correlation test, only the eFEDS-resolved part of this AGN component is assigned to cataloged sources.
+The unresolved AGN component and the non-AGN neutrinos are both treated as diffuse background.}

-Figure~\ref{fig:disc1} demonstrates how the detection significance $\sqrt{\rm TS}$ scales with $f_{\rm tot}$ for a representative next-generation detector scenario (a 30\,km$^3$-scale underwater neutrino telescope with 3 years of exposure).
-The top panel shows the recovered total AGN neutrino fraction $f_{\rm tot}$, obtained from repeated Monte Carlo simulations, as a function of the assumed AGN neutrino fraction fraction $\alpha$.
-The shaded region reflects the $1\sigma$ uncertainty from the simulations, demonstrating that the likelihood analysis provides an unbiased reconstruction of $f_{\rm tot}$ across a wide range of AGN contributions.
-The solid line shows the mean recovered $f_{\rm tot}$ from the simulations, which agrees well with the theoretical expectation $f_{\rm tot} \simeq \alpha \times \beta$.
-The bottom panel displays the corresponding detection significance, expressed as $\sqrt{\rm TS}$, as a function of $\alpha$.
-A vertical marker indicates the value $\alpha \simeq 0.17$, where $\sqrt{\rm TS} = 3$.
-This highlights that if AGNs contribute less than $\sim 17\%$ of the total astrophysical neutrino flux, the 3-year HUNT exposure would be insufficient to achieve a 3$\sigma$ detection.
-We further verify that even with an extended exposure of 10 years, AGN contributions below $\alpha \simeq 0.09$ remain undetectable at the $3\sigma$ level (i.e., $\sqrt{\rm TS} < 3$).
-For larger AGN contributions, $\sqrt{\rm TS}$ scales approximately linearly with $f_{\rm tot}$, reflecting the fact that the likelihood analysis primarily probes the spatially correlated AGN component, while the total uncertainty remains dominated by the isotropic background and the systematic uncertainties associated with the XLF-based extrapolation.
+Figure~\ref{fig:disc1} demonstrates how the detection significance $\sqrt{\rm TS}$ scales with the assumed AGN contribution $\alpha$ for a representative next-generation detector scenario (a 30\,km$^3$-scale underwater neutrino telescope with 3 years of exposure). {The top panel shows the recovered eFEDS-resolved template contribution as a function of $\alpha$, obtained from repeated Monte Carlo simulations.
+Because the eFEDS-depth template resolves only about $67\%$ of the total AGN flux, the recovered spatially correlated component follows the expectation $0.67\,\alpha\beta$.
+The remaining unresolved AGN contribution is absorbed into the diffuse component.} The bottom panel displays the corresponding detection significance, expressed as $\sqrt{\rm TS}$, as a function of $\alpha$. { The vertical marker indicates the value $\alpha \simeq 0.25$, where $\sqrt{\rm TS} = 3$.
+This means that if AGNs contribute less than $\sim 25\%$ of the total astrophysical neutrino flux, the 3-year HUNT exposure would be insufficient to achieve a 3$\sigma$ detection.} For larger AGN contributions, $\sqrt{\rm TS}$ scales approximately linearly with the resolved template contribution, reflecting the fact that the likelihood analysis primarily probes the spatially correlated AGN component, while the unresolved component behaves as part of the diffuse background.